Rhoda Abbott: Early life

-On 15 April 1912, the family was already asleep when the Titanic hit an iceberg.
+On April 14, 1912, the family was asleep when the Titanic hit an iceberg.
 By 00:15, they were alerted by a steward to put on life jackets and retreat to the ship's deck.
 After waiting in line to follow other third-class passengers to the deck, Abbott and her sons waited at the second-class saloon area.
 There, her son Rossmore is said to have knelt in prayer asking that his mother's life be spared even if he and his brother were not saved.
 Even though "only women and children" were allowed past the gate, Abbott's sons (aged 13 and 16) were able to accompany their mother to the lifeboats.
 They arrived when one of the final remaining lifeboats, Collapsible C, was already being loaded around 02:00.
 When it was her turn to enter the lifeboat, she realized that her sons would be denied a spot, and stepping back, refused a place in the lifeboat.

-When the ship sank, Abbott was swept away from the deck into the water.
+When the ship sank, Abbott was swept from the deck into the water.
 She tried to clasp her sons but to no avail.
-Having given up finding them, and at risk of hypothermia in the freezing water, she was able to reach Collapsible Boat A, which was washed off Titanic at 02:15.
-Hours went by before Fifth Officer Harold Lowe returned to the site with lifeboat 14 to retrieve survivors in the water.
+Having given up finding them and at risk of hypothermia in the freezing water, she was able to reach Collapsible Boat A, which had washed off Titanic at 02:15.
+Hours went by before Fifth Officer Harold Lowe returned with lifeboat 14 to retrieve survivors in the water.
 Several occupants of Boat A had either succumbed or slipped back into the icy water; of the people on board, Abbott was one of only 13 who survived.
 Her two sons were lost at sea, and only Rossmore's body was later identified.

-According to Rhoda, Abbott had no regret about remaining on the Titanic until the very end, because it allowed her to stay with her sons.
-On board the rescue ship Carpathia, Abbott received special care in the smoking room.
-Her legs were badly damaged by the cold water so that she could not move until arrival in New York.
+According to Abbott, she had no regret about remaining on the Titanic until the very end because it allowed her to stay with her sons.
+On the rescue ship Carpathia, Abbott received special care in the smoking room.
+Her legs were badly injured by the immersion in frigid water so that she could not move until arrival in New York.
 There she was hospitalized for two weeks in Manhattan's St. Vincent's Hospital.
 She was one of the last survivors to be discharged.
+Abbott’s name was mistakenly reported as “Rosa” in the press in 1912, leading to longterm confusion among the public.

 Later life

 As a result of the sinking of the Titanic, Abbott had respiratory problems, including severe bouts of asthma, for the rest of her life.
 On 16 December 1912, she married longtime friend George Charles Williams, and the couple settled in Jacksonville, Florida.
 By 1928, they had returned to England to settle Williams' father's estate in London.
 Abbott took care of her husband until his death in 1938.
-For the remainder of her life she tried to immigrate back to America, but was always refused.

 Abbott died in London of heart failure as a result of hypertension on 18 February 1946, at the age of 73.